yalmip/yalmip.github.io/_posts/examples/2016-09-17-robustmpc.md

 sol = solvemp(Frobust,h,[],x);
 ````

-Alternatively, we can send the uncertain model directly to [solvemp], but we then have to declare the uncertain variables via the command [uncertain]
+Alternatively, we can send the uncertain model directly to [solvemp](/command/solvemp), but we then have to declare the uncertain variables via the command [uncertain]

 ````matlab
 sol = solvemp([F,G,uncertain(W)],objective,[],x);